Meaning of the P0174 OBD2 Code

 What are the causes of a P0174 OBD-II code?

 The interesting thing to point out is the P0174 code is not usually attributed to a sensor problem.
 Since this trouble code means there is too little fuel in bank 2, it can possibly be caused by a fuel delivery problem.
 With that being said, the code can either be triggered by a clogged fuel filter or a faulty or dirty fuel injector.
-A problematic fuel pump or clogged fuel rails might also be the cause of the fault.
+A bad fuel pump or clogged fuel rails might also be the cause of the fault.

 Here’s the most common causes I’ve found for this DTC: